 We have three souls, or so I'd been told.
 But only in death could I confirm this ...

-Want news about the next book?My new novel is based upon a chapter in history unknown to most people outside China.
-Sign up for my newsletter and be among the first to get more descriptions and dates for (the yet-untitled) Novel Number 3.
+Want news about the next book?Currently in editing, my new novel is based upon a chapter in Chinese history unknown to most people.
+It's inspired by family history and I can't tell you how much the story means to me and how exciting it is to see it all come together.
+Sign up for my newsletter and be among the first to get more descriptions and dates for (the yet-untitled) Novel Number Three.

 anie Chang draws upon family history for her novels, incorporating tales of life in China before the Second World War and legends about ancestors who encountered dragons, ghosts, and immortals.

 Born in Taiwan, Janie has lived in the Philippines, Iran, Thailand, and New Zealand.
 She now lives in Vancouver with her husband and the rescue cat known as HRH Mischa, Queen of the Universe.
 MORE ...

 S ocial media.
 Sigh.
 Yes, I'm active on Facebook, check in regularly to Twitter, fallen behind on Pinterest and only just gave up my Blackberry so struggling to learn Instagram on my new Android phone.
 Follow at your peril.
 But if you only want to be bothered by the Really Big News, just sign up to my Newsletter.